Home / Matson Money Review: Is It Right for Your Investment Portfolio?

 0% equities; 100% fixed income

 If your portfolio includes an insurance product, the firm may determine a separate allocation.
-Clients access this structure through their advisors, who are co-advisors affiliated with Matson.

-Private Account Asset Management Program
+Private Account Asset Allocation Program

 Portfolios typically include 8 to 15 DFA no-load mutual funds, selected to match the client’s goals and tolerance for risk.